Is it a Good Idea to Refinance Federal Student Loans?

 Is a Fixed or Variable Rate Loan Better?

 It’s important to note that variable interest rates are only available through private lenders.
-All federal student loans have the same interest rates regardless of your credit score or debt-to-income ratio.
+All federal student loans have fixed interest rates regardless of your credit score or debt-to-income ratio.

 Will There Be Fees to Refinance Federal Loans?